peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/fidelity-fund-covar/index.md

 import seaborn as sns
 from matplotlib.pyplot import figure
 ```

-## Correlation of Fidelity Funds
-*Notebook by Peter Amerkhanian, 3/14/2022*

 This notebook is an attempt to look at how different low cost Fidelity funds covary.
 Please note that this notebook is solely for education purposes and is not financial advice.
 #### Data:
 - `fidelity_funds.xlsx` 92 Fidelity funds that meet the following criteria: